The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 Certification, insurance, and procurement all require the same thing: a shared definition.

-The Proof-of-Control Initiative is building the first shared standard that defines what independent provability means and how to evaluate whether a system delivers it.
+The Proof-of-Control Initiative is building the first shared standard that defines what independent verifiability means and how to evaluate whether a system delivers it.
 Co-chaired by Ken Huang with founding enterprise members.

 What is Proof-of-Control and why do all AI systems need it?